How do we fight water pollution?

 Treatment of industrial effluent

-We work alongside manufacturers to help them minimize the impact of their waste on health and the environment.
+We work alongside industrial groups to help them treat and recover their effluents and minimize their waste and impacts on health and the environment.
 Faced with increasingly strict regulations and growing ecological awareness, it is now essential for all industries to effectively treat the wastewater they discharge.
 We work with them to take into account the specific nature of their activity and the pollutants it generates, choose the appropriate technologies and, if necessary, recover all possible materials.

 • Improved water quality